Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-Yang-Juseung/GameDesign.md

 -theme

 - Escape the unknown lab and revenge to the scientists who did a medical experiment to main character
-- 2D action flatform game
+- 2D action platform game

 -setting
 sett show the image and play back ground sound.
 Also I made function call Mobs and drug, life, etc.

-- main screne
+- main scene
 ![main scene](image/mainscrene.png)
 it described how to move and how to fight
 - cut scene1